 You can control the loudspeaker's bass output by placement.
 This is called the boundary effect.
-You will get more bass response by mounting the OS loudspeaker directly to a wall or other flat surface (any boundary close to the loudspeaker will reinforce the bass frequencies).
-You can increase the bass output even more by mounting the OS loudspeaker in a corner or under an eave (see Figure 6 on the next page).
-This type of placement gives the loudspeaker two boundaries, both reinforcing the bass sounds.
-Of course, if you wish to hear less bass, try moving the loudspeaker away from the boundary (see Figure 7 on the next page).
+You will get more bass response by mounting the loudspeaker directly to a wall or other flat surface (any boundary close to the loudspeaker will reinforce the bass frequencies).
+You can increase the bass output even more by mounting the loudspeaker in a corner or under an eave (see Figure 6) This type of placement gives the loudspeaker two boundaries, thus reinforcing the bass sounds even more.
+Of course, if you wish to hear less bass, try moving the loudspeaker away from the boundary (see Figure 7).